Developing RESILIENCE – Spiritual (Part 3)

 God’s Timing

 – requires both Faith & Patience.
-God gives each person their own style of spiritual path, so how you travel on it will be different from everyone else.
+God gives each person their own spiritual path, so how you travel on it will be different from everyone else.
 That means that some areas of your growth will seem to improve more easily, while others will take longer, & each of those time frames will be different for everyone else.
 So there’s no point in comparing!

-Wisdom = from The Knowledge.
+⚙︎ Wisdom = from The Knowledge.
 That deep understanding then forms a blend of social, emotional & mental processes, transmuting experience into wisdom.
 It’s an awareness of how things play out over time, providing balance between needs & wants.
 That gives us the S>R> to tolerate the uncertainties of life, as well as its difficulties

 Free Will – the philosophical/religious concept of ‘moral liberty’ that says we can freely choose between right & wrong, consciously making decisions not determined by the biology of our brain.
-However, there are many influences out of our control, (Step 1), which Wisdom teaches us to accept without resistance, leading to S>R>
+However, there are many influences out of our control, (Step 1), that Wisdom teaches us to accept without resistance, leading to S>R>

 5. Compassion